Asabeneh/30-Days-Of-Python/034_day_safe_subprocesses/practice/solutions.md

 # Solution route

-Compare your result with the scope and acceptance criteria.
-A strong solution makes permissions, resource use, failure, and cleanup visible.
+Use the exercise numbers in order.
+Compare your implementation with the requested artifact and acceptance behavior.
+A strong solution explains its input contract, keeps failure visible, includes a negative test, and states a limitation.